tikhongc/fyp/README.md

 2.csv file include lots of audio features and mfccs

 For MusicGenre_Deeplearning(1), I mainly take the mel-log-specturm png files as inputs and use transfer learing(Xperception model) to train the model.
+The accracy is low,need to change the transferred model.

 Music Mood classification:
 files : Musicmood-dataset,Musicmood-Deeplearning